This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Medical clearance for psychiatric care is a medical exam to make sure that a patient's psychiatric symptoms are not caused by a medical condition.
 Psychiatric symptoms such as delusions or hallucinations may be caused or made worse by medicine or a physical illness.
-Caregivers will provide any necessary treatment so that the patient may be safely transferred to a psychiatric facility.
-Talk to the patient's caregiver if you have questions or concerns about his condition or care.
+Healthcare providers will provide any necessary treatment so that the patient may be safely transferred to a psychiatric facility.
+Talk to the patient's healthcare provider if you have questions or concerns about his condition or care.

 Tests that may be needed to medically clear a patient for psychiatric care:

 - A mental exam checks the patient's awareness and memory.
-The caregiver will ask the patient if he knows his name, his location, and the date.
+The healthcare provider will ask the patient if he knows his name, his location, and the date.

 - A neurological exam checks the patient's vision, sensation, reflexes, and muscle function.

 - An EKG records the patient's heart rhythm to make sure it is safe to transfer him.

 - Blood and urine tests check for infection, test kidney function, or get information about the patient's overall health.